Everyone in your congregation wants to know if life really matters. Members, visitors, even your staff want to know, “What on earth am I here for?”

 Number 1: Planned for God’s Pleasure

 The first purpose of your life is this: You were planned for God’s pleasure.
 I think the two words that best describe the Christian life are “love affair.”
 God wants you to know him and love him.
 Everything else is secondary to that.
-He wants you to know him, and he wants you to love him.

 There is a word for expressing love to God: WORSHIP.
 Worship is expressing your love to God.
 And worship is living a life pleasing to God.